[Originally published: Sept. 9, 2019. Updated: April 14, 2023]

-Still, about 40 percent of teenagers fail to respond to medication, and half of that 40 percent don’t respond even when they switch to another medication and add psychotherapy, says Dr. Dwyer.
+Still, about 40% of teenagers fail to respond to medication, and half of that 40% don’t respond even when they switch to another medication and add psychotherapy, says Dr. Dwyer.
 “There aren’t a lot of great guidelines or algorithms after you’ve not had success with two medication trials and a trial of evidence-based psychotherapy,” she says.

 Given the seriousness of adolescent treatment-resistant depression and suicide, novel treatments are currently being investigated.
 Ketamine is an anesthetic that has made headlines for its surprising antidepressant effects in adults.
-Esketamine, a related compound that is delivered as a nasal spray, was approved by the Food and Drug Administration (FDA) this year for treatment-resistant depression in adults.
+Esketamine, a related compound delivered as a nasal spray, is approved by the Food and Drug Administration (FDA) for treatment-resistant depression in adults.
 This medication works rapidly, within 24 hours, to reduce depressive symptoms compared to SSRIs, which take weeks to work.
-Ketamine is also associated with a reduction in suicidality in adults, even after controlling for any improvements in depressive symptoms.
+Ketamine is also associated with reduced suicidality in adults, even after controlling for any improvements in depressive symptoms.

-Ketamine and esketamine are only now beginning to undergo rigorous testing for adolescents with treatment-resistant depression and suicidality.
-A small randomized clinical trial at Yale showed a positive effect of a single ketamine infusion in adolescents with treatment-resistant depression compared to a placebo, but this study only looked at short-term (two-week) outcomes.
+Ketamine and esketamine are currently undergoing testing for adolescents with treatment-resistant depression and suicidality in randomized clinical trials (RCTs).
+A small RCT at Yale showed a positive effect of a single ketamine infusion in adolescents with treatment-resistant depression compared to a placebo, but this study only looked at short-term (two-week) outcomes.

-Unfortunately, single doses of ketamine typically do not lead to sustained antidepressant responses, and Dr. Dwyer’s group is now conducting a trial looking at a limited number of repeated ketamine doses (which are associated with prolonged antidepressant effects in adults) in this population.
+Unfortunately, single doses of ketamine typically do not lead to sustained antidepressant responses, and Yale researchers are now conducting a larger, National Institute of Mental Health-sponsored trial looking at a limited number of repeated ketamine doses (which are associated with prolonged antidepressant effects in adults) in adolescents with depression and suicidal thinking.
 But caution is warranted, Dr. Dwyer says, noting that some animal studies suggest that younger ages may be more susceptible to damage to the brain from a high dose of ketamine.
 It’s important to realize that ketamine is still considered an experimental treatment at this time for pediatric patients, she emphasizes.
-“I’m hopeful, but I’m also cautious about it, because I think the issues of effective and safe dosing paradigms in the population still need to be worked out,” says Dr. Dwyer.
+“I’m hopeful, but I’m also cautious about it because I think the issues of effective and safe dosing paradigms in the adolescent population still need to be worked out,” says Dr. Dwyer.

-Meanwhile, neuroscientists are looking for clues in the brain which, in teens, is still developing.
+Neuroscientists are looking for clues in the brain which, in teens, is still developing.
 “Adolescence is a time when suicidal thoughts and behaviors can start to emerge,” says psychiatrist and neuroscientist Hilary Blumberg, MD, director of the Mood Disorders Research Program at Yale School of Medicine.
-She is using magnetic resonance imaging (MRI) to take pictures of the brains of adolescents and young adults with bipolar disorder who are at especially high risk—an estimated 50 percent of whom will attempt suicide at some point.
+She uses magnetic resonance imaging (MRI) to take pictures of the brains of adolescents and young adults with bipolar disorder who are at especially high risk—an estimated 50% of whom will attempt suicide at some point.

-“We’re identifying the brain circuitry that underlies suicide thoughts and behaviors, how its trajectory of development differs in adolescents at risk for suicide, and how this can be helped,” says Dr. Blumberg, who has seen subtle variations in the prefrontal cortex of young people who have attempted suicide.
-(The prefrontal cortex has such executive functions as regulating emotions and impulses, and decision-making and planning.
+“We’re identifying the brain circuitry that underlies suicidal thoughts and behaviors, how its trajectory of development differs in adolescents at risk for suicide, and how this can be helped,” says Dr. Blumberg, who has seen subtle variations in the prefrontal cortex of young people who have attempted suicide.
+(The prefrontal cortex has such executive functions as regulating emotions and impulses, as well as decision-making and planning.
 It can be compromised by various kinds of child abuse, substance abuse, and other stressors.)
-She and her research team have also observed subtle differences in the prefrontal structure in teens who go on to make a suicide attempt.
-“This provides us with new leads about how to generate targeted interventions to prevent suicide.”
+She and her research team have also observed subtle differences in the prefrontal structure in teens who go on to make suicide attempts.
+“This provides us with new leads about how to generate targeted interventions to prevent suicide,” she says.

-Dr. Blumberg is also studying Social Rhythm Therapy (SRT), an approach that she says is showing early promise for normalizing brain circuitry and preventing suicide.
+Dr. Blumberg is also studying Social Rhythm Therapy (SRT), an approach that she says is showing early promise for improving the functioning of the brain circuitry that regulates emotions and preventing suicide.
 SRT is designed to improve mood by regulating emotions and regularizing daily “rhythms”—an example of the latter is sleep patterns.
 “In order to help people have more regular sleep, you have to look at potential issues that may be causing the disruption.
 Their issues could be tied to social interactions and activity throughout the day, and a therapist can help them problem-solve around that,” Dr. Blumberg says.
-“We are encouraged by preliminary results where, after 12 weeks of regularizing daily rhythms, we see reductions in symptoms and suicide risk, and improvements in related brain circuitry.”
+“We are encouraged by preliminary results where, after 12 weeks of regularizing daily rhythms, we see reductions in symptoms and suicide risk, as well as improvements in related brain circuitry.”

 “The field has made important progress, but more research is needed,” Dr. Blumberg says.
 She is the U.S. lead of an international research consortium studying the brain scans of thousands of young people around the world who have suicidal thoughts and behaviors.
 She notes that the research is promising and may also turn out to be helpful to people who have bipolar disorder, as well as depression and other mental illnesses.
 “The future is very hopeful.
 We already have some strategies to prevent suicide, and it is especially hopeful that researchers from different disciplines are coming together in global efforts to discover new ways to reduce suicide.”